aloyrs/coding-notes/web-dev/full-stack.md

 ![frontend-backend](./images/rest-api.png)

-When frontend send requests to backend , there can be middleware can intercept the API request (eg. arious tasks such as authentication, authorization, logging, data transformation)
+When frontend send requests to backend , there can be middleware can intercept the API request (eg. various tasks such as authentication, authorization, logging, data transformation)

 # Backend